emerichunter/emerichunter.github.io/_drafts/pgbench-tools-II.md

 Since rows are produced randomly, their content and structure is of little consequence.
 It is merely a database taken as an example.
 What needs to be understood here, is a given database's size is going to fit differently in cache, memory and disk depending on your hardware.
-On a server with 8G of RAM and 20M cache, here is what one can expect&nbsp;:
+On a server with 8G of RAM and 20M cache, here is what one can expect:

 | scale  | matching size | data main location  |
 |--------------------|-----------------------|--------------------------|